Before discussing the difference between Eventual & Strong Consistency, let’s first understand consistency in distributed systems.

 In contrast to eventual consistency, Strong consistency guarantee that if an update is made to a node (say N), then the updated value will be propagated to all the replicas(N1 & N2) of the node(N), immediately in other words after the update completes, any subsequent access (to N, N1, or N2) will always return the updated value.

 Note during the time these replicas are being updated with new data, any read/write request to any of these replicas will get delayed as all replicas are busy in keeping each other consistent and once they will become consistent with the original node they will start accepting read/write request again.

 As opposed to eventual consistency in strong consistency, always only one consistent state will be observed.

-The most popular system that implements eventual consistency is relational databases.
+The most popular system that implements strong consistency is relational databases.
 This means in relational database data viewed immediately after an update will be the same for all observers.